Fructose Malabsorption: The Only Guide You Need

-How to Diagnose Fructose Malabsorption
+How is Fructose Malabsorption Diagnosed?

-- The hydrogen breath test is the fundamental diagnostic test for assessing the identification of dietary fructose malabsorption.
+The hydrogen breath test is the fundamental diagnostic test for assessing the identification of dietary fructose malabsorption.

 This simple and non-invasive method is a reliable way to diagnose fructose malabsorption.

-How does the fructose test work?
+How does the fructose test (hydrogen breath test) work?